shanapu/MyJailbreak/README.md

 - sm_capitulation_color_blue: What color to turn the capitulation Terror into (rgB): x - blue value
 - sm_capitulation_sound: Path to the soundfile which should be played for a capitulation
 - sm_heal_enable: 0 - disabled, 1 - Enable heal.
 Default 1
+- sm_heal_cmd: Set your custom chat command for heal. no need for sm_ or ! .
+Default "cure" results in !cure /cure & sm_cure
 - sm_heal_limit: Сount how many times you can use the command
 - sm_heal_time: Time after the player gets his normal colors back
 - sm_heal_color_red: What color to turn the heal Terror into (set R, G and B values to 255 to disable) (Rgb): x - red value
 - sm_heal_color_green: What color to turn the heal Terror into (rGb): x - green value
 - sm_heal_color_blue: What color to turn the heal Terror into (rgB): x - blue value
+- sm_repeat_enable: 0 - disabled, 1 -  enable repeat
+- sm_repeat_cmd: Set your custom chat command for Repeat. no need for sm_ or !.
+Default "rep" results in !rep /rep & sm_rep
+- sm_repeat_limit: Сount how many times you can use the command.
+Default 2
+- sm_repeat_sound: Path to the soundfile which should be played for a repeat.
+Default "music/MyJailbreak/repeat.mp3"
 ```
 ##### Features